Below are websites, additional videos, e-books and more to help you understand more about your body and the impact of SCI.

 Model Systems Knowledge Translation Center: The MSKTC is a national center that helps facilitate the knowledge translation process to make research meaningful to those with spinal cord injury (SCI), traumatic brain injury (TBI) and burn injury (Burn).
 The MSKTC works closely with researchers in the 14 Spinal Cord Injury (SCI) Model Systems to develop resources for people living with spinal cord injuries and their supporters.
-These evidence-based materials are available in a variety of platforms such as printable PDF documents, videos, and slideshows.
 See http://www.msktc.org/sci for general information or for sexuality and sexual function after spinal cord injury, see http://www.msktc.org/sci/factsheets/sexuality .

 University of Alabama School of Medicine: (UAB-SCIMS) maintains this Information Network as a resource to promote knowledge in the areas of research, health and quality of life for people with spinal cord injuries, their families, and SCI-related professionals.
 Includes fact sheets, videos and links to other useful websites.
 See http://www.uab.edu/medicine/sci or see info on Sexual Function After SCI at http://www.uab.edu/medicine/sci/daily-living/sexuality-a-sexual-function